 Map projections are necessary for creating maps and every map projections distort the surface in some fashion (a map projection is a systematic transformation of the latitudes and longitudes of locations on the surface of a sphere or an ellipsoid into locations on a plane).

-Every map projection introduces distortion, and each has its own set of problems.
+So, every map projection introduces distortion, and each has its own set of problems.

 One measure of a map’s accuracy is a comparison of the length of corresponding line elements on the map and globe.
 Therefore, by construction, the Mercator projection is perfectly accurate, k=1, along with the equator and nowhere else.

 But the Mercator projection is not completely unsuccessful.
 The projection preserves “true compass bearings between any two points” and that’s why it has become a standard in nautical navigation.
-While sacrificing the size, it’s actually a really useful projection for navigation and on keeping the correct shape of countries.
+While sacrificing the size, it’s actually a really useful projection for navigation and keeping the correct shape of countries.

 For some fun facts about the world maps using the Mercator Projection, you can watch the video below.